janusmiracle/fanyi/docs/info.md

   --file-limit FILE_LIMIT
                         Maximum number of files to load (only if a directory is passed to --translate).
 ```
 Dugong offers a few training parameters from HuggingFace Trainer.
-If there any others you wish to use, submit an Issue/PR or add them manually by editing `train.py` and `cli.py`.
+If there are any others you wish to use, submit an Issue/PR or add them manually by editing `train.py` and `cli.py`.

-An example of running the training and inference without any training parameters set:
+An example of training and using them for inference inference without any training parameters set:

 ```
 $ poetry run train --name Book --train dugong/examples/train_small.json --test dugong/examples/test_small.json --source zh --target en --translate tests/custom_dataset/chinese/raws/ --file-limit 1